SaberVM/SaberVM/CONTRIBUTING.md

 We definitely need way more.
 Check out the end of [parse.rs](src/parse.rs) for a good example of how to add a new test.

+If you just want to run the tests, simply run the command `cargo test`.

 ### Building From Source

 Here's a little section about getting the SaberVM codebase to run on your machine.